Learning from True-False Labels via Multi-modal Prompt Retrieving: Method

-In this section, we introduce the practical implementation of the proposed method. \paragraph*{On the estimation of Conditional probability distribution.} Notice that minimizing $\hat{R}_{TF}$ requires estimating the conditional probability distributions $p(y=i|\bar{y}=j, s=0, x)$ in Theorem \ref{thm:th3}.
+\paragraph*{Conditional probability distribution.} Notice that minimizing $\hat{R}_{TF}$ requires estimating the conditional probability distributions $p(y=i|\bar{y}=j, s=0, x)$ in Theorem \ref{thm:th3}.
 To fully explore and leverage the prior knowledge of VLMs, we employ VLMs to precisely estimate $p(y=i|\bar{y}=j, s=0, x)$.
 Specifically, we could get the conditional probability distributions of linear classifier $P_{LC}$, which is formulated as follows:

-where $g_l(\cdot)$ is a linear classifier and $Concat(\cdot)$ concatenates the given vectors.
+where $g_l(\cdot)$ is a linear classifier and $Concat(\cdot)$ concatenates the given sequence of vectors.
 Besides, we obtain the conditional probability distributions $P_{CLIP}$ from CLIP, which can be formalized as follows:

 Finally, we obtain the empirical conditional probability distribution through linear weighted sum method, which can be formalized as follows:

 where $\lambda \in [0,1]$ is a conditional probability hyperparameter that allows our model to simultaneously leverage the knowledge from VLMs and the learned model to enhance the performance of classification.